Olympus Has Fallen: Plot

 Mike Banning, a former U.S. Army Ranger, serves as a Secret Service agent in the Presidential Protective Division.
 He cultivates a warm, personal bond with President Benjamin Asher, First Lady Margaret, and their son, Connor.
-During a snowy drive, the Presidential state car loses control on a bridge.
+During a snowy drive, the presidential state car loses control on a bridge.
 Banning manages to rescue President Asher, but the limousine falls off the bridge, killing Margaret.

-Eighteen months later, Banning finds himself removed from the presidential detail and assigned to the Treasury Department.
+Eighteen months later, Banning finds himself removed and demoted from the presidential detail and assigned to the Treasury Department.

 At the White House, President Asher's meeting with South Korean Prime Minister Lee Tae-Woo is interrupted when independent North Korean terrorists, under the command of Kang Yeonsak, launch a coordinated assault, aiming to seize control of the building.
-Aided by ex-Secret Service agent-turned-private security contractor Dave Forbes, they hold Asher and several top officials hostage in the Presidential Emergency Operations Center (PEOC), executing Lee on live video for the world to witness their power.
-Before being killed, Agent Roma alerts the Pentagon that "Olympus has fallen".
+Aided by ex-Secret Service agent-turned-private security contractor Dave Forbes, they hold Asher and several top officials hostage in the Presidential Emergency Operations Center, executing Lee on live video for the world to witness their power.
+Before being killed, Agent Roma alerts the Pentagon that "Olympus has fallen."

 Banning joins the initial defense before entering the White House.
-He disables its surveillance systems, and, using Asher's satellite earphone, he establishes communication with Secret Service Director Lynne Jacobs and Speaker of the House Allan Trumbull, who, as acting president, is in the Pentagon's emergency briefing room.
+He disables its surveillance systems, and using Asher's satellite earphone, he establishes communication with Secret Service director Lynne Jacobs and Speaker of the House Allan Trumbull.
+The acting president is there managing operations in the Pentagon's emergency briefing room.

-Kang leverages Asher's captivity, demanding Trumbull to withdraw U.S. forces from South Korea.
+Kang, leveraging with Asher's captivity, demands Trumbull withdraw U.S. forces from South Korea.
 His ultimate goal is to detonate the American nuclear arsenal, transforming North America into a radioactive wasteland as retribution for his mother's death, by accessing the Cerberus system, the nuclear abortion fail-safe, which requires codes held only by Asher, Secretary of Defense Ruth McMillan, and Chairman of the Joint Chiefs Admiral Joseph Hoenig.
 Asher urges McMillan and Hoenig to disclose their codes to save lives, confident in his resolve to resist.